Understanding The Psychological Effects Of Eating Disorders

 People with eating disorders often have a preoccupation with food, calorie counting, and weight loss, and their fixation on these things often interferes with other areas of their lives.
 For example, they may make excuses to skip meals with friends and family, experience mood swings, and stop engaging in activities that they used to enjoy as a result of their fixation of food and weight loss.

 Different eating disorders can also affect mental health in other ways.
 For example, people with bulimia or binge eating disorder who feel out of control when they are binging or purging may feel ashamed or embarrassed about their behavior.
 They can develop anxiety, low self-esteem, or depression and may feel angry or helpless.
 Those with anorexia may find it hard to focus, experience significant anxiety about gaining weight, and feel alone or depressed.
-People with eating disorders may have trouble coping with stressful events in their lives and experience problems at home, work, or school as a result of their disorder.
+People with eating disorders may have trouble coping with stressful events in their lives and experience problems at home, work, or school as a result of their eating disorder.

 Treatment for eating disorders can depend on the specific diagnosis, the severity of the disorder, and the presence of other mental or physical health problems.

-Treatment teams usually consist of medical doctors, dieticians, and mental health professionals.
+Eating disorder treatment teams usually consist of medical doctors, dieticians, and mental health professionals.
 For people with eating disorders who are significantly underweight or who have significant medical problems due to malnutrition, hospitalization may be necessary for refeeding, correcting electrolyte imbalances, and monitoring them closely.

 Some people with eating disorders may require more intense long-term treatment in a residential or day treatment program where they receive significant mental health support while working on changing eating habits and their thoughts about diet, exercise, and their bodies.
-Others may find success in outpatient therapy and support groups.
+Others may find success in outpatient therapy and eating disorder support groups.

-Mental health treatment for eating disorders
+Mental health treatment

 Medication and psychotherapy can both be crucial to recovering from an eating disorder.
 Doctors may prescribe medications to help manage any comorbid mental health conditions that may contribute to symptoms of eating disorders.
 These can include antidepressants, mood stabilizers, or anti-anxiety medication.